kw7oe/til/README.md

 # TIL

 TIL is a simple "Today I Learned" web application written Elixir.

 User write things they have learned in Markdown format and share to the others.
 All the posts wrote can be exported easily to Markdown file.

 Currently, it is still in beta phase and hosted on Digital Ocean.

 ## Application Goal

-- To create a community.
+- To create a community who are curious to learn and share their knowledge.
 - To encourage knowledge sharing.
 - To encourage learning through writing.